 A medley on flying, falling, floating and leaping

 Having my feet off the ground has been with me as far as I can remember back.
 Memories are bright and happy.
 During my life, many versions of flying have been added in dreams, visions and physical experiences.
-Mind you, my inner-world life is rich and I feel as vividly as in the outer world.
+My inner-world life I feel as vividly as my the outer world.

 Elves, Butterflies and Dwarfs

 My earliest impression happened in a time before communicating with the outer world.